BurchallCooper/CS7641-Project/index.md

 Figure 1 illustrates the system architecture.
 Two sets of cameras are used.
 One set is for stereo pose estimation to provide ranging for the vision system, and the second set is outfitted with optical bandpass filters centered at the laser frequency to filter out ambient light.
 The second set also provides ranging data and control of the weapon’s gimble.
 The 532 nm targeting laser is mounted to the barrel of the weapon.

-This approach allows for the cameras to be mounted on a stationary platform and only the targeting laser and weapon to move for targeting.
+This approach allows for the cameras to be mounted on a stationary platform and only the targeting laser and weapon move for targeting.
 The advantage is the sensitive camera equipment is protected, but at the expense of making the system more complicated.

 ## Problem definition
 The operation of the system is as follows: